Welcome to Reuben Roth's Sociology of Work and Education Website

 This is a link to The C. Wright Mills Homepage, which contains excerpts from a wide range of Mills' written works.
 This man saved North American sociology in the late 1950s with his compelling writing and engaging work.
 Those academics who criticize newly-founded universities for being "too practical" (see UOIT below) should recall that C. Wright Mills had a similar plan to snatch sociology away from the elite in the late 1950s.
 In the end Mills struck a blow for grounded academic work, the linking of sociology with real life experiences, and was an advocate who railed against elitist dogma.
 C. Wright Mills Homepage

 I take anti-racism seriously and make use of an active anti-racist pedagogy in the classroom, using a wide range of resources.
 Here is an old standby: author Peggy McIntosh's article on "White Privilege".
 It's a great tool that helps make racism and privilege visible to those who may not see it.
 It's an effective piece of thinking and writing and is a great kickoff to a classroom discussion on race at almost any level.
+WALL - The Work and Lifelong Learning research network WALL research network endeavours to identify gaps in workplace training and education in Canada and bring visibility to current learning and work issues and trends.

 Here's a link to 'The Durkheim Pages' website.
 It contains detailed English-language summaries of each of Emile Durkheim's four major works, including: The Division of Labor in Society (1893), The Rules of Sociological Method (1895), Suicide (1897), and The Elementary Forms of the Religious Life (1912).
 The Durkheim Pages